clemsonciti/workshop-R/_episodes/02-Basic R.md

 > print(a)
 [1] 1
 ```
-But not to worry about the `[1]` in front.
-We will be learning about that in the later part
+Do not to worry about the `[1]` in front.
+We will be learning about that later.

 ## Working directory
 One important step in R is to define the working directory.
 It is particularly useful when you are working with files in the working directory and working in Linux environment in Palmetto: